psuong/github-portfolio/content/page/projects.md

 The project is open sourced and is actively worked on when I have free time.
 You can grab it on [Github](https://github.com/InitialPrefabs/UnityEditorToolBag)!

-## Referencable Projects ##
-Referencable projects are projects which I have pulled out of games I've worked on.
-While they have some 3rd party dependencies and won't compile without those dependencies, you can certainly view them for learning material.

 ## Arcade Vehicle Controller ##
 The project is currently dated but provides an example of how to create an arcade vehicle controller in a **Data Oriented Tech Stack**.